microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Enable-EntraDirectoryRole.md

 ```

 ## Description
-the Enable-EntraDirectoryRole cmdlet activates an existing directory role in Microsoft Entra ID.
+The Enable-EntraDirectoryRole cmdlet activates an existing directory role in Microsoft Entra ID.

 ## Examples